 - Use the Art Challenge collection sheet to keep track of progress

 Our art challenge sticker collection sheet can be used for goal-setting and progress tracking.

-Gather ideas to build your art challenge by using our list of 50+ projects to help kids explore new art mediums, then print out your own set of stickers and art challenge sheet to keep track of your daily or weekly art exploration!
+Gather ideas to build your very own art challenge by using our list of 50+ projects to help kids explore new art mediums or grab some of these artist-inspired ideas from the Whitney Museum of American Art, then print out your own set of stickers and art challenge sheets to keep track of your daily or weekly art exploration!
 With black & white DIY versions, you can actually use these little stickers as an art project of their very own, or turn them into buttons or pins with a couple of basic additions I’ve listed above.

 Original Art Challenge Project Ideas from barley & birch